grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ## Cluster capacity planning

-When configuring KEDA to scale your Loki queriers, we need to configure:
+To scale the Loki queries, you configure the following settings:

 - The threshold for scaling up and down
 - The scale down stabilization period